Revisiting Koehler's experiment of measuring the ratio of the specific heats of air by self-sustained oscillations: Periodic Solutions of Model Equations

 The periodic solutions of system (\ref{matrix form 2D_equation}) can be intuitively understood.
-Figure \ref{Phase portrait and oscillations of 2D with p=0} illustrates a typical periodic solution, with parameters \( G_{+} = 0.3 \), \( G_{-} = 0.075 \), and \( J = 1.0628 \times 10^{-3} \).
-For all simulations presented in this paper, the values of \( G_{\pm} \) remain the same.
-Fig. \ref{Phase portrait and oscillations of 2D with p=0}(a) and \ref{Phase portrait and oscillations of 2D with p=0}(b) show its phase portrait and the corresponding transition map of the periodic steady state, respectively.
+Figure \ref{Phase portrait and oscillations of 2D with p=0} illustrates a typical periodic solution, with parameters \(A=1782\), \( G_{+} = 0.225 \), \( G_{-} = 0.075 \), and \( J = 1.0628 \times 10^{-3} \).
+In all numerical solutions presented in this paper, the values of $G_{\pm}$ and $A$ are kept fixed; these values are based on typical experimental estimates (see Appendix~\ref{appendixB}).
+Figure~\ref{Phase portrait and oscillations of 2D with p=0}(a) shows the phase portrait of the full dynamics including the transient regime (left), and the resulting periodic steady-state limit cycle, illustrating the trajectory switching between subspaces (right).
 In each half-plane, the trajectory is well-defined, spiraling clockwise around a focus.
-At a given moment, the trajectory intersects the separation line \( p = 0 \) at the point \( (u_1, 0) \), as shown in Fig. \ref{Phase portrait and oscillations of 2D with p=0}(b).
-The trajectory then enters the half-plane \( \{ p \leq 0 \} \), continuing its clockwise spiral while asymptotically approaching the focus \( (u_{+}^{*}, 0) \).
+When the trajectory in $p>0$ intersects the separation line \( p = 0 \) at point \( (u_1, 0) \), it then enters the half-plane \( \{ p \leq 0 \} \), continuing its clockwise spiral while asymptotically approaching the focus \( (u_{+}^{*}, 0) \).
 It intersects the line \( p = 0 \) again at \( (u_2, 0) \).
-During this phase, the rotation radius relative to focus \( (u_{+}^{*}, 0) \), which corresponds to the amplitude of the oscillation, decays exponentially, from a length of \( (u_1 - u_{+}^{*}) \) to \( (u_{+}^{*} - u_2) \).
+During this phase, the rotation radius, defined as the instantaneous Euclidean distance in phase space between the trajectory point $(u(t), p(t))$ and the fixed point $(u_{+}^{*}, 0)$, decays exponentially from $(u_1 - u_{+}^{*})$ to $(u_{+}^{*} - u_2)$.
+This quantity corresponds to the oscillation amplitude.

 Subsequently, the system enters the half-plane \( \{ p > 0 \} \), switching its focus to the point \( (u_{-}^{*}, 0) \) and continuing its spiral towards this new focus.
-Since \( (u_{-}^{*}, 0) \) is located to the right of \( (u_{+}^{*}, 0) \), the radial distance \( (u_{-}^{*} - u_2) \) is greater than \( (u_{+}^{*} - u_2) \).
+Since \( u_{-}^{*}<u_{+}^{*} \), the distance \( (u_{-}^{*} - u_2) \) is greater than \( (u_{+}^{*} - u_2) \).
 Thus, when the system switches subspaces, the rotation radius increases abruptly, compensating for the previous decay.
 Starting with \( (u_{-}^{*} - u_2) \) as the new rotation radius, the trajectory spirals clockwise around \( (u_{-}^{*}, 0) \) until it intersects the line \( p = 0 \) once more.
 For the system to maintain a periodic steady state, the trajectory must return to the point \( (u_1, 0) \), completing one full cycle of motion.